Exact Hyper-Rectangular Clustering via Adaptive Subset Selection: The incremental algorithm

 \subsubsection{Eccentricity metric}

 The neighbourhood metric proposed in Section \ref{sec:neighmetric} may not be very accurate identifying border points when different clusters have different densities; a border point from a very dense cluster may have more neighbours than a core point from a cluster with low density.
-To tackle this issue, we propose a metric which considers the position of a point relative to the position of its neighbours, considering that border points have usually every neighbour towards the center of the cluster.
+Moreover, most of the new points added to $\hat\X$ will be part of dense clusters, hence providing a biased information.
+To tackle this issue, we propose a metric that considers the position of a point relative to the position of its neighbours, taking into account that border points usually have every neighbour towards the center of the cluster.

-For a given coordinate $t \in [d]$, we define the \emph{lower} and \emph{upper} neighbourhoods of a point $x \in \X$ in dimension $t$ as $N^-_t(x) = \{ y \in N(x) : y_t \leq x_t \}$ and $N^+_t(x) = \{ y \in N(x) : y_t > x_t \}$, respectively.
+For a given coordinate $t \in [d]$, we define the \emph{lower} and \emph{upper neighbourhoods} of a point $x \in \X$ in dimension $t$ as $N^-_t(x) = \{ y \in N(x) : y_t \leq x_t \}$ and $N^+_t(x) = \{ y \in N(x) : y_t > x_t \}$, respectively.

 \begin{definition} The \emph{eccentricity} of a point $x \in \X$ (with $|N(x)|>0$) in dimension $t \in [d]$ is

 and its global \emph{eccentricity} is $E(x) = \max_{t \in [d]} \{E^t(x)\}$.
 If $|N(x)|=0$ then $E^t(x)=1$. \end{definition}